-Can others
+Can others reproduce

-Python data analysis project
+in a Python data analysis project

 James Thomas